 As each year passes, I find myself thinking back to the beginning.
 Rolling up to the field and trying to convince Elizabeth to stay in her stroller.
 That was a losing discussion from the beginning.
 She was off to the races right from the start.
 She always has been.

-Now, over 10 sessions later, and many trips to the Doctor and ER with all of the kids, the one thing I do know is I wouldn't miss a single moment for anything!
+Now, over 10 seasons later, and many trips to the Doctor and ER with all of the kids, the one thing I do know is I wouldn't miss a single moment for anything!

 I still get excited with each crack of the bat, every play, every awesome feet they accomplish.
 And while I am the first to help bring them back down to earth and remind them Nike isn't knocking at our door signing any deals (yet), I am definitely their biggest fan!